-Human Services Student Poprocent all student life Division Student

-r ruman services Services Represent all student life for the University during of Student Health and

-Sel vices • Affairs Wellness

-the emergency response Allalis vveimess

-and recovery.
-Coordinate Dagidanas

-and provide housing and Residence

-food services, information Life &

-to families of students, Housing

-and counseling services to

-students.
-Dining

-Faculty Responsible for University Faculty and

-and coordinating with Human Human Employee

-Staff Resources and other Resources Assistance

-Services administrative

-departments to manage

-emergency services and

-support for faculty and Dining

-staff stranded on Grounds Ü

-or needing emergency

-services from University

-resources.
-May work with

-other functions to

-coordinate care and

-shelter and emergency

-transportation.
-Also

-provide counseling

-services to faculty and

-staff.

-Parent Maintain Division of

-Services communications.
-Student Affairs

-Alumni Maintain Alumni

-Services communications.
-Association

-Visitors Mass Shelter support Intramural and University

-Services TT Recreation Business

-Sports Operations

-Sports Operations

-Facilities

-Management

-winingcilicit
+Human Services Student Services Represent all student life for the University during the emergency response and recovery.
+Coordinate and provide housing and food services, information to families of students, and counseling services to students.
+Division of Student Affairs Student Health and Wellness Residence Life & Housing Dining Recreation Faculty and Staff Services Responsible for coordinating with Human Resources and other administrative departments to manage emergency services and support for faculty and staff stranded on Grounds or needing emergency services from University resources.
+May work with other functions to coordinate care and shelter and emergency transportation.
+Also provide counseling services to faculty and staff.
+University Human Resources Faculty and Employee Assistance Dining Recreation Parent Services Develop communications tailored to parents and serve as the point of contact to answer inquiries and questions from parents.
+Division of Student Affairs Alumni Services Develop communications tailored to alumni and serve as the point of contact to answer inquiries and questions from alumni.
+Alumni Association

 Planning Section Function or Group Scope of Responsibilities Lead Department Support Department(s) Planning Section Chief Provide for overall management and analysis of incident information and assessment of impact and damage to the University systems, properties, facilities and capability to occupy buildings.
 Provide analysis and consultation regarding extended operations and the impacts of the emergency.
 Runs the EOC/Command Post Section Chief planning meetings.
 Manages the receipt, posting, tracking and documentation of incident information.
 Support the financial accounting of all incurred costs and estimated expenditures.
 This position is always activated whenever there is significant information, extended operations or property damage.
-UVA Emergency Management Situation Status Responsible for receiving, analyzing, posting, tracking and assessing information regarding the situation, damage and interruption to the University properties and programs.
+UVA Emergency Management Situation Status & Documentation Responsible for receiving, analyzing, posting, tracking and assessing information regarding the situation, damage and interruption to the University properties and programs.
 Maintains a general EOC log documenting major actions and decisions of the CIMT.
-Keeps the Director of Emergency Services updated.
-UVA Emergency Management Plans Damage assessment evaluation; response; recovery; demobilization. • Schools Office of the Provost Real Estate & Leasing Services Registrar • Athletics Athletics Department Virginia Athletics Foundation Arts & Architecture Office of the Architect Vice Provost for the Arts
+Maintains, updates, and validates the Veoci room established for the management of the event.
+Keeps the Incident Commander and/or Director of Emergency Services updated.
+UVA Emergency Management Plans Damage assessment evaluation; response; recovery; demobilization.
+UVA Emergency Management • Academic Group - Management and analysis of disaster/incident information and assessment of impact and damage to the academic schools and their facilities, and the capability to occupy buildings.
+Office of the Provost Real Estate & Leasing Services Registrar • Athletic Group - Management and analysis of disaster/incident information and assessment of impact and damage to the athletic facilities and the capability to occupy the facilities.
+Athletics Department Virginia Athletics Foundation